Chemical castration: India

 After the outrage following the gang rape of a woman in Delhi, the Government has submitted a draft proposing chemical castration along with an imprisonment of up to 30 years for rape convicts as part of the anti-rape law in India.
 The ministry is preparing a detailed bill and the recommended changes are under review.

 Government is also planning to re-define the Juvenile Act and lower their age.
-One of the accused in the rape case is a juvenile and aged a few months less than 18 years.
+One of the accused in the rape case was a juvenile and aged a few months less than 18 years.
 A view has been expressed by a section that only those below 15 years should be described as juvenile.

 Indonesia

 In 2016, the Indonesian President Joko Widodo introduced a presidential regulation (Government Regulation in Lieu of Law No.1/2016) to allow chemical castration to be handed down as a punishment to child sex offenders.
 The regulation alters the contents of the 2002 Law on Child Protection (Law No. 23 of 2002).
 DPR later enacted the regulation and amended the law (Law No. 17 of 2016) to enable chemical castration.
 Although, a convicted child sex offender convicted in 2019 and eligible to be castrated chemically, the technical details on how the punishment will be carried out was under debate between the Government and Indonesian Physicians Association, resulting the sentence suspended until the technical details made.
 On 7 December 2020, government finally issued Government Regulation No. 70/2020, that detailing technical details on how chemical castration carried out.
 The chemical castration punishment carried by specifically appointed physician in central government-run or local government-run hospital, and witnessed by witnesses from Attorney General, Ministry of Law and Human Rights, Ministry of Social Affairs, and Ministry of Health.
 The drugs used for the sentence however, not declared in the government regulation.
 The government regulation also authorized Ministry of Law and Human Rights to issue regulation to notify the Attorney General, and Ministry of Health to compile the technical procedure for the clinical assessment, conclusion, and implementation.